Long-horizon Embodied Planning with Implicit Logical Inference and Hallucination Mitigation: Related Work

 TaPA \cite{wu2023embodied} collects multiple RGB images in simulator scenes from different viewpoints, and utilizes detectors to detect a list of objects.
-This object list together with task instructions in natural language are passed into a fine-tuned large language model to generate a sequence of task plans.
-TaPA can solve long-chain tasks that require the robot to navigate in different spots.
+This object list together with task instructions in natural language is passed into a fine-tuned large language model to generate a sequence of task plans.
+TaPA can solve long-horizon tasks that require robot navigation.

-PaLM-E \cite{driess2023palm} combines vision, continuous state estimation and natural language instructions as input to generate a text plan, using a classic ViT \cite{dosovitskiy2020image, dehghani2023scaling} and large language model framework.
+PaLM-E \cite{driess2023palm} combines vision, continuous state estimation, and natural language instructions as input to generate a text plan, using a classic ViT \cite{dosovitskiy2020image,dehghani2023scaling} and a large language model framework.
 The model itself cannot execute low-level control.
-Also, it is not capable of solving long-horizon tasks or taking in complex instructions.
+Furthermore, it lacks the ability to process intricate instructions.

 EmbodiedGPT \cite{mu2024embodiedgpt} introduces a new model architecture embodied-former as a bottleneck to pass the most relevant visual information to the language model.
-EmbodiedGPT is trained with embodied planning generated by ChatGPT based on videos from Ego4D dataset \cite{grauman2022ego4d}.
+EmbodiedGPT is trained with embodied plannings generated by ChatGPT based on videos from the Ego4D dataset \cite{grauman2022ego4d}.
 It can generate embodied plans in natural language with an input image, or explain what embodied plan is performed by a robot in a given video.

-With abundant training and data resources, the Tech Giants have launched powerful large vision language models like GPT-4V.
-These models can achieve successful planning on simple tasks without training.
-With appropriate prompting and few-shot examples, they are able to complete real-world embodied tasks.
+With abundant training and data resources, the Tech Giants have launched powerful large vision language models such as GPT-4V.
+These models can achieve successful planning for simple tasks without further training.
+With appropriate prompting and few-shot examples, they are able to complete real-world embodied tasks planning.

 VILA \cite{hu2023look} leverages GPT-4V to generate an executable step-by-step plan, and performs closed-loop embodied tasks with a fixed robot arm.
-VILA can perform reasoning related to spacial layout and object attributes on visual input.
+VILA can perform reasoning related to spatial layout and object attributes on visual input.

 More recently, COME-robot \cite{zhi2024closed} utilizes GPT-4V for open-ended reasoning and re-planning in real-world environments.
-Instead of generating plans in text, it directly query GPT-4V for predefined plan code, as well as the reasoning process in natural language from a first-person perspective.
+Instead of generating plans in text, it directly queries GPT-4V for predefined plan code, as well as the reasoning process in natural language from a first-person perspective.
 Experiments are carried out with a mobile robot arm.